Chloe-Tang-1512/Chloe-Tang-1512/README.md

 - 👋 Hi, I’m @Chloe-Tang-1512.
-- 👀 I’m interested in quantum physics.
+- 👀 I’m interested in life.
 - 🌱 I’m currently learning lots of things.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: Gmail or Outlook.